2006 Honda Grand Prix of St. Petersburg: Background

 The St. Petersburg Street Circuit (pictured in 2012), where the race was held.

-The Honda Grand Prix of St. Petersburg was confirmed to be on IndyCar's 2006 schedule in September 2005.
-It was the 2nd of 14 scheduled races for 2006, the third edition of the event (dating back to 2003), and the only street course race of the season.
-It took place on Sunday, April 2, 2006, in St. Petersburg, Florida, United States, on the St. Petersburg Street Circuit, a 1.8 mi, fourteen-turn street circuit, and was contested over 100 laps and 180 mi.
+The Honda Grand Prix of St. Petersburg was confirmed to be on the Indy Racing League (IRL)'s 2006 schedule in September 2005.
+It was the second of 14 scheduled races for 2006, the third edition of the event (dating back to 2003), and the only street circuit race of the season.
+It took place on Sunday, April 2, 2006, in St. Petersburg, Florida, United States, on a 1.8 mi, fourteen-turn street circuit, and was contested over 100 laps and 180 mi.
 Dan Wheldon was the defending race winner.
 Heading into the event, Wheldon obtained the Drivers' Championship lead with 50 points, ahead of Hélio Castroneves with 40 points and Sam Hornish Jr. with 38 points.
 Dario Franchitti and Scott Dixon rounded out the top five, with 32 and 30 points, respectively.

 Two days after the series' previous round at Homestead–Miami Speedway, the drivers took to the track's 2.21 mi road course configuration for an open testing session.
 Castroneves lapped the quickest time of 1 minute and 10.5399 seconds, ahead of teammate Hornish Jr., Bryan Herta, Tony Kanaan, and Marco Andretti.
 Interestingly, veteran road course driver Roberto Moreno drove the No. 20 entry for Vision Racing during the session, as Ed Carpenter was not cleared to race at St. Petersburg.
 He was fifteenth quickest in the session.
-Later that day, Vision Racing announced that Moreno would fill in for Carpenter in this race, marking his first start in American open-wheel racing since 2003.
+Later that day, Vision Racing announced that Moreno would fill in for Carpenter in the race, marking his first start in American open-wheel racing since 2003.

-IndyCar drivers and teams continued mourning Paul Dana, who died on the morning of March 26 following a crash during the warmup session at Homestead.
+IndyCar Series drivers and teams continued mourning Paul Dana, who died on the morning of March 26 following a crash during the warmup session at Homestead.
 A memorial service was held at the Mahaffey Theater on Thursday, March 30, to celebrate the life of Dana, who was described as passionate and tenacious by Rahal Letterman Racing spokesman Tom Blatter.
 Dana's teammates, Buddy Rice and Danica Patrick, called Dana a nice person who was ecstatic following his qualifying result at Homestead.
 While Patrick admitted that she was surprised to learn of Dana's signing, she and Rice defended Dana from his critics and insisted that he belonged in the IndyCar Series.
 Out of respect for Dana and his family, Rahal Letterman Racing had withdrawn their No. 17 entry for the race at St. Petersburg.
 They planned to announce a replacement driver in the near future.